 - 1. To determine minimum size and number of quadrats required for reliable estimate of biomass in grassland. - 2.
 To find out association between grassland species using chi square test. - 3.
 To analyse plant communities using Bray-Curtis ordination method. - 4.
 To determine soil moisture content, porosity, bulk density of different soil samples collected from different locations. - 5.
 To study chlorophyll content of SO2 fumigated and unfumigated plant leaves. - 6.
 To determine Na, K concentration of water sample using flame photometer. - 7.
 To determine water holding capacity of different soil samples. - 8.
 To determine percent organic Carbon and organic matter in different soil samples. - 9.
-To estimate chlorophyll content in SO2 fumigated and unfumigated plant leaves.

-- 10. To estimate rate of CO2 evolution from different soil using soda lime or alkali absorption method. - 11.
-To determine sulphate content of water samples. - 12.
+To estimate rate of CO2 evolution from different soil using soda lime or alkali absorption method. - 10.
+To determine sulphate content of water samples. - 11.
 To determine O_2 content of water samples.

 - 1. To Study the Exponential Growth of Microbes with the help of Graph. - 2.
 To Find the rate of change of Bacterial Growth w.r.t time, nutrient etc. - 3.
-To Study the Application of Probability in Life Sciences / Genetics. - 4.
-To Analyse the Biostatistical data using mean and Standard deviation. - 5.
+To Study the Application of Probability in Life Sciences / Genetics.

+- 4. To Analyse the Biostatistical data using mean and Standard deviation. - 5.
 To Find Correlation and Regression between two Variables of Biostatistical data. - 6.
 Application of t-test as a Single mean in Life Sciences. - 7.
 Application of χ^2 -test as a Goodness of fit in Life Sciences. - 8.
 Application of χ^2 test in association of attributes in Life Sciences. - 9.
 Application of Z- test as test of single Mean in Life Sciences in Botany.